 Before installation, the installation location is prepared by clearing the area and ensuring that the foundation is properly constructed.
 The foundation is critical as it provides the base for the entire building.

 The installation process begins with the framing of the building.
 This involves erecting the walls and roof, typically preassembled in sections.
+For specialized projects, such as setting up spray booths, it is crucial to follow precise installation procedures to ensure optimal performance and safety.
 Once the framing is complete, the finishing phase begins, including installing insulation, cladding, doors, and windows.

 After the finishing phase is complete, the interior finishes are installed.
 This includes flooring, lighting, and any other necessary fixtures.
 The final step is to conduct a thorough inspection to ensure the building meets all building codes and regulations.